United Kingdom (England, Wales, Scotland, Northern Ireland)Official Name: United Kingdom of Great Britain and Northern Ireland

 Women Travelers: See our travel tips for women travelers.

 An NHS surcharge is assessed on certain visa applicants at the time of application.
-Tourists and short-term visitors will not be assessed the surcharge but will be charged 150% of the cost of any medical treatment they receive from the NHS.
-Unpaid balances over £1000 can result in being barred from return to the UK.
-Travelers to the United Kingdom should ensure they have adequate medical insurance to cover the cost of any treatment received.
+Tourists and short-term visitors will not be assessed the surcharge, but will be charged 150 percent of the cost of any medical treatment they receive from the NHS.
+Unpaid balances of £1,000 or more can result in being barred from return to the United Kingdom.

 Travel & Transportation